Arnold Diffusion in Multi-Dimensional Convex Billiards: Geometry of the Domain, Dynamics, and Results

 In Section \ref{sec_nearboundary}, we prove that the billiard map has a normally hyperbolic invariant cylinder $A$, with height component inversely proportional to the angle of reflection, and such that the stable and unstable manifolds of $A$ have a transverse homoclinic intersection.
 The invariant manifold $A$ is 2-dimensional, and the stable and unstable manifolds are each $d$-dimensional.
 Each leaf of the strong stable and strong unstable foliations is $(d-2)$-dimensional.
 We prove the existence of $A$ by using the fact that, as mentioned above, the geodesic flow under assumptions [A1,2] has such objects.
 Expanding the Taylor series of the billiard map in powers of the flight time $\tau$, we find that the term of order $\tau$ in this expansion is the vector field of the geodesic flow.
 The problem with taking this approach directly is that the `small parameter' $\tau$ is in fact a function, and this function has unbounded $u$-derivative as $\|u\| \to 1$.
 This implies that the approximation of the billiard map by a time shift of the geodesic flow is only good in the $C^0$ topology, in these coordinates.
 Therefore we fix some small constant value $\tau_* >0$ of the flight time, and make a change of coordinates so that the billiard map is real-analytic in some subset of the phase space.
 If we expand the billiard map now in powers of $\tau_*$, we find that the term of order $\tau_*$ is a vector field $Z$, whose flow traces the geodesics of $\Gamma$, but at a fluctuating (nonzero) speed.
-Moreover $Z$ preserves an integral, and so has a normally hyperbolic invariant manifold consisting the hyperbolic closed geodesic on an interval of values of the integral.
+Moreover $Z$ preserves an integral, and so has a normally hyperbolic invariant cylinder that consists of the orbit defined by the hyperbolic closed geodesic $\gamma$ on an interval of energy levels (i.e. an interval of values of the integral).
+The angular component of the cylinder is an angular variable on the closed geodesic $\gamma$, and the height corresponds to the energy level.
 We conclude that the billiard map is $O(\tau_*^2)$ close to the time-$\tau_*$ shift of the flow of $Z$.
 Fenichel theory guarantees \cite{fenichel1974asymptotic, fenichel1977asymptotic, fenichel1971persistence} the persistence of the normally hyperbolic invariant manifold $A$ for any dynamics $C^1$-close enough to $Z$.
 Since we can make $\tau_*$ as small as we like by considering trajectories nearer to the boundary, we get the desired persistent manifold for the billiard map.

 Notice that as $\tau \to 0$, the billiard map tends to the identity.
 Therefore as we move up the cylinder $A$, the hyperbolicity parameters become weaker.
 To deal with this, we look at a large (i.e. $1/\tau$) iterate of the billiard map, and compare this to the time-1 shift of the geodesic flow.
 Of course this means that we must exclude the case $\tau=0$, which corresponds to the upper boundary of the normally hyperbolic invariant manifold $A$.
 As a consequence, the resulting persistent manifold $A$ for the billiard map is a non-compact non-uniformly normally hyperbolic invariant manifold.
 Aside from this, the non-uniformity of hyperbolicity parameters does not explicitly impact our proof, although it does mean that diffusive trajectories become slower the further up the cylinder they move.
 Non-compactness, however, means that we must adapt some proofs of results we use from \cite{gelfreich2017arnold} and \cite{gidea2014general}.